-Germany is about to appoint a commission that will plan how the country is to give up coal.
+Germany's "coal commission" is starting to plan how the country is to give up coal mining.
 But it's already under fire for prioritizing the economy over the environment.

 No other country burns as much lignite as Germany.
 Around a quarter of German electricity comes from the carbon-heavy fuel, also known as brown coal.